 “The lifestyle of a Laboratory Animal Caretaker involves hard work, satisfaction of contributing to science and a love of animals.
 This love should be a focus, and is something I share in common with my coworkers,” Alessandro stressed.
 “Being a morning person also helps!”

 Today is a great time to begin a rewarding career as a Laboratory Animal Caretaker.
 Why?
-This career in healthcare is projected to grow 19 percent from 2016 to 2026.
+This career in healthcare is projected to grow 19 percent over the next decade.
 This rate is much faster than the average for all occupations, and this growth can largely be attributed to an increased need for veterinary assistance in procedures.
 This need stems from an overall increase in pet-related consumer expenditures.
 People love their pets, and want to ensure they are well taken care of!

 The vast majority of Laboratory Animal Caretakers are employed by veterinary services, however some also find employment opportunities through educational settings or research and development facilities.
 Additionally, the state with the highest level of employment in this occupation is California, followed by Texas, Florida, New York and Virginia.

 “When trying to find employment in this field, seek opportunities from local hospitals or facilities paired with teaching universities.
 Most job listing sites will have these types of jobs listed,” Alessandro suggested.